-Practical Plaza Alternative B ('Plaza B') is approximately 85 acres in size.
+Practical Plaza Alternative B ('Plaza B') is approximately 34 ha in size.
 Plaza B connects to Crossing C, and is illustrated in Exhibit 8.3.
-This alternative is located approximately 1.8 km from the Detroit River.
+Plaza B connects to Crossing C via an approach road that is approximately 2.0 km in length.

-There are few residential units directly within the site, however, the site is adjacent to primarily industrial area that includes the Nemak Plant (automotive manufacturing plant) to the east, the Windsor West Power Plant to the east and OPG Brighton Beach Power Station to the west.
+There are few residential units directly within the site, however, the site is adjacent to primarily industrial area that includes the Nemak Plant (automotive manufacturing plant) to the east, the West Windsor Power Plant to the east and OPG Brighton Beach Power Station to the west.
 Potential impacts to these utilities and industrial uses were considered in the analysis and evaluation of Plaza B (refer to Section 8.1.3).